CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_TruSeq.md

 1. Dilute total RNA in RNase-free water to final volume of 50 ul.
 Do this in a 96-well PCR plate (even if you have a few samples).

 2. Add 50 uL RNA purification beads to each well.
 Gently pipette up and down 6 times.
 Seal the plate with an adhesive seal.

+{% include warning.html content="Do not store mRNA purification beads on ice!
+We have observed that the beads are very sensitive to cold temperatures.
+Beads stored at < 2degC may deteriorate, resulting in poor binding of mRNA, and therefore poor library prep that is heavily contaminated with excess adapter." %}

 3. Place the sealed plate in the thermal cycler.
 Select the mRNA denaturation program (65C for 5 min, 4C hold).